25 Nov

 The fashion industry, and especially fast fashion, is already polluting and exploitative as it is.
 Black Friday makes it even worse, as more and more people are prompted to spend their hard-earned dollars on those juicy deals.

 More global consumer spending means more products being manufactured and shipped worldwide, so it’s no surprise that Black Friday’s carbon footprint has grown accordingly.
-According to one report, Black Friday 2021 in the UK alone was expected to emit 386,243 tonnes of greenhouse gas emissions, the same weight as 3,679 blue whales.
-Just picture that for a moment.
+According to data collected by Waste Managed, 2023’s Black Friday was expected to emit 429,000 tonnes of greenhouse gas emissions just from product deliveries.

 Because so many transactions are made, more emissions are created, more waste is generated, and more trucks are dispatched to meet the demand.
-The Guardian even revealed that in 2017, a diesel truck left an Amazon fulfilment centre around every 93 seconds.
+The Guardian revealed that in 2017, a diesel truck left an Amazon fulfilment centre every 93 seconds at peak Black Friday delivery times.

 But Black Friday’s environmental impact doesn’t stop the moment the products land on our doorsteps.
 No—Black Friday promotes overconsumption, pushing consumerism to its extremes by telling us we need more unnecessary, unwanted, cheap goods made from poor-quality, unsustainable materials.
 And what happens when we realise that juicy deal is falling apart?
 Most of us throw it away.
 In fact, one study has suggested that up to 80% of our Black Friday purchases are thrown away after just one or even zero uses.